Ola-20/auto_model/README.md

 Creating a Model for the prediction of prices for a potential buyer or seller of honda civic model

-Built a Simple web application that injest features provided by users and return estimated price output.
+Built a Simple web application that ingest features provided by users and return estimated price output.